A Change-Point Approach to Estimating the Proportion of False Null Hypotheses in Multiple Testing: Theoretical Considerations

 \begin{restatable}[]{theorem}{nonunifmixconsist} Consider the $p$-value distribution given in (\ref{eq:mixture_model}) and assume that conditions (A1) and (A2) hold.
 Let $p_{(1)},\dots,p_{(n)}$ be the order statistics of the iid sample from (\ref{eq:mixture_model}).
 Let $\hat{k}_{\alpha}$ and $\hat{\pi}_1^{\alpha}$ be as defined in (\ref{eq:def_dos}) and (\ref{eq:dos_prop_est}), respectively, with $c_n$ such that $\frac{nc_n}{\log\log n} \to \infty$, $\frac{\log\log(1/c_n)}{\log\log n} \to C <\infty$.
 It holds that

 \end{restatable}

-Theorem \ref{thm:nonunif_mix_consist} explains the asymptotic behavior of the estimated change-point and the estimated proportion in terms of the ideal quantities, which are functionals of the $p$-value distribution quantile function.
-The convergence rates of the statistics in Theorem \ref{thm:nonunif_mix_consist} are not stated here but are considered within its proof in Appendix \ref{sec:proofs}.
-These rates depend on the differentiability of $h_\alpha^F$ at $\dbtilde{t}_\alpha$, and the degree of ``flatness'' of $h_\alpha^F$ at $\dbtilde{t}_\alpha$, which is quantified using higher order derivatives.
+Theorem \ref{thm:nonunif_mix_consist} explains the asymptotic behavior of the estimated change-point location and the estimated proportion in terms of the ideal quantities, which are functionals of the $p$-value distribution quantile function.
+The convergence rates of the statistics in Theorem \ref{thm:nonunif_mix_consist} are considered within its proof in Section A of the Supplementary Material.
+These rates depend on the differentiability of $h_\alpha^F$ at $\tilde{t}_\alpha$, and the degree of ``flatness'' of $h_\alpha^F$ at $\tilde{t}_\alpha$, which is quantified using higher order derivatives.

 When $\alpha_1<\alpha_2$, the decreasing function $1/t^{\alpha_2-\alpha_1}$ implies that $\argmax_t h_{\alpha_1}^F(t) > \argmax_t h_{\alpha_2}^F(t)$.
 This suggests that for larger $\alpha$ values, the ``change-point'' occurs later.
 From Theorem \ref{thm:nonunif_mix_consist} it also follows that the rate of convergence is slower for smaller $\alpha$.